Joseph L. Mankiewicz: 1943–1952: 20th Century Fox

 Claudette Colbert was initially cast as Margo Channing, but suffered a back injury and withdrew less than ten days before filming.
 To replace her, Mankiewicz considered Gertrude Lawrence.
 Her attorney Fanny Holtzmann demanded changes to the script, which Mankiewicz declined to make.
 Fresh from her mutual split from Warner Bros., Bette Davis read the script, describing it as the best she had ever read, and accepted the role.
 Jeanne Crain was originally considered for the part of Eve Harrington, but Mankiewicz felt she lacked the "bitch virtuosity" needed for the role.
 With Zanuck's approval, Anne Baxter was instead cast.
 Filming for All About Eve began in April 1950 at the Curran Theatre in San Francisco, which doubled as the interior and exterior locations of a Broadway theater.

-Critical reaction towards All About Eve was unilaterally positive, with praise directed towards the performances from the cast and Mankiewicz's direction and screenplay.
-At the 23rd Academy Awards, in 1951, All About Eve was nominated for fourteen Academy Awards and won for Best Picture.
-Mankiewicz and Lester Samuels was also nominated for Best Story and Screenplay for No Way Out, but lost to Sunset Boulevard (1950).
-For his adaptation script and direction for All About Eve, Mankiewicz won his second consecutive set of Academy Awards.
-Bette Davis and Anne Baxter were nominated for the Best Actress Oscar, but lost to Judy Holliday in Born Yesterday (1950).
+Critical reaction for All About Eve was universally positive, with praise directed towards the cast and Mankiewicz's direction and screenplay.
+At the 23rd Academy Awards, All About Eve was nominated for a record fourteen Academy Awards and won Best Picture.
+Mankiewicz and Lester Samuels were also nominated for Best Story and Screenplay for No Way Out but lost to Sunset Boulevard.
+Mankiewicz won his second consecutive set of Academy Awards for Best Director and Best Adapted Screenplay.
+Bette Davis and Anne Baxter were both nominated for Best Actress, but lost to Judy Holliday in Born Yesterday (1950).
+George Sanders won for Best Supporting Actor.

 Mankiewicz adapted and directed People Will Talk (1951), also produced by Zanuck, which starred Cary Grant and Jeanne Crain.
 Adapted from Curt Goetz's 1932 play Dr. Prätorius, Grant plays a physician who is investigated for his unorthodox medical practices led by Professor Ewell (Hume Cronyn).
 Meanwhile, he falls for Deborah Higgins, an unwed pregnant student contemplating suicide.
-Though it received favorable reviews, it failed to be profitable.
+Though it received favorable reviews, the film was not profitable.

 Mankiewicz's last film under contract with Fox was 5 Fingers (1952), starring James Mason and Danielle Darrieux.
-Zanuck had enlisted Henry Hathaway to direct and Michael Wilson to write a script from Ludwig Carl Moyzisch's non-fiction book Operation Cicero.
-Mankiewicz read Wilson's script and cabled to Zanuck, stating he wanted to rewrite the dialogue feeling it needed "humor, sex and excitement."
-Zanuck consented providing that Mankiewicz would not seek a writing credit and accept Otto Lang as the film's producer.
+Zanuck had enlisted Henry Hathaway to direct and Michael Wilson to write a script from Ludwig Carl Moyzisch's nonfiction book Operation Cicero.
+Mankiewicz read Wilson's script and cabled to Zanuck, stating he wanted to rewrite the dialogue, feeling it needed "humor, sex and excitement."
+Zanuck consented, provided that Mankiewicz would not seek a writing credit and accept Otto Lang as the film's producer.
 At Zanuck's insistence, the film was retitled 5 Fingers to avoid association with a race riot that had occurred in Cicero, Illinois.
-On the last day of filming, in September 1951, Mankiewicz declined to renew his contract with Twentieth Century-Fox, in which he decided to be an independent filmmaker.
+On the last day of filming, in September 1951, Mankiewicz declined to renew his contract with Twentieth Century-Fox and decided to become an independent filmmaker.
 Released in March 1952, 5 Fingers garnered fairly positive reviews.